The key to GlaxoSmithKline's popularity? Students who want to help

 According to Louise Burdett, GSK’s UK graduate recruitment manager, the company’s standing with students can be explained by their desire to pursue careers that will allow them to make a difference and benefit others.

-She explains, ‘In a year when the NHS, despite the many and obvious challenges it faces, is the top employer again in The Guardian UK 300, it seems that many students are looking for more than monetary rewards in their careers.
+She explains, ‘In a year when the NHS, despite the many and obvious challenges it faces, is the top employer again in the UK 300, it seems that many students are looking for more than monetary rewards in their careers.
 GSK’s values, its patient focus and commitment to improving people’s health across the world regardless of their ability to pay, are consistently promoted in student marketing, at campus presentations and during the selection process.
 So regardless of the job that graduates do, scientific or commercial, they feel their work has a positive impact on people’s health.’

 Louise points out that the increasingly popular student careers society ENACTUS creates local and international projects that enable undergraduates to work together to benefit communities, and suggests that undergraduates are interested in supporting ENACTUS for the same reasons that they are keen to work for GSK – because they want to contribute to other people’s wellbeing.
 She comments, ‘It’s no coincidence that GSK is a big supporter of ENACTUS too.’